What is the Average Payout for a Dog Bite?

 Consult With A Lawyer

-Furthermore, California has strict timeframes on personal injury claims.
-Missing these deadlines could invalidate your claim and prevent you from receiving compensation.
-By having an injury lawyer handle your claim, you can ensure that all legal requirements are fulfilled within the deadline.
+Furthermore, California has strict timeframes for personal injury claims.
+Missing these deadlines could invalidate your claim and prevent you from seeking compensation.
+Hiring an injury lawyer can help with the filing process, considering the applicable deadlines for your case.

-Dog bite cases often settle within a few weeks or months.
+Dog bite cases may settle within a few weeks or months.
 However, claims that develop into lawsuits may take several months or years to resolve.

 Evidence Usually Required In A Dog Bite Case

-Like any other personal injury case, a dog bite case requires you to have sufficient evidence to make sure you receive maximum compensation for your damages.
+Like any other personal injury case, a dog bite case requires you to have sufficient evidence to establish the liability of the at-fault party.
 Depending on the specifics of your case, you may need the following pieces of evidence:

-A trusted personal injury law firm can handle the legal legwork for you by gathering all relevant evidence to ensure your claim is supported and you have a solid case against the dog owner.
+A personal injury law firm can handle the legal legwork for you by gathering relevant evidence to build your case against the dog owner.

 How Many People Get Bitten By Dogs Every Year?

-Around 4.5 million Americans get bitten by dogs each year.
-Children are the most at risk for dog bites, often sustaining head and neck injuries in these attacks.
+Around 4.5 million people in the U.S. get bitten by dogs each year.
+Children are commonly at risk for dog bites, often sustaining head and neck injuries in these attacks.

 Almost 50 people were killed by dog bite-related incidents in the United States in 2019.
 The same study also revealed that 521 Americans died from dog bites across a 15-year period (from 2005 to 2019).
 Pit bulls (346) and Rottweilers (51) caused 76% of these deaths, which is why some insurers refuse to offer coverage to homeowners who own these dog breeds.